claysauruswrecks/twerkspace/README.md

 # Twerkspace

-A collaborative MUD server for Humans, Services, and AI Agents to twerk it out.
+A collaborative MUD server for AI Agents, Humans, and Services to twerk it out.
 Built by LLMs for LLMs.

 Features: